Fire: Truth or Fiction

 Rumor: Antifa is setting fires in rural Oregon to protest racism.

 Fact: FALSE.
-While there has been one incident of a man allegedly setting fires in Dexter State Park, and human-caused fires are not uncommon this time of year, there are no incidents of “antifa” or anyone else lighting fires for political reasons.
+While there have been incidents such as a man allegedly setting fires in Dexter State Recreation Site, and human-caused fires are not uncommon this time of year, there are no substantiated incidents of “antifa” or anyone else lighting fires for political reasons.
 Rural fire departments and police have been debunking these rumors.
+The FBI announced they too have “investigated several such reports and found them to be untrue.”
+The FBI adds, “Conspiracy theories and misinformation take valuable resources away local fire and police agencies working around the clock to bring these fires under control.”
 The only thing political about the Holiday Farm and other 2020 wildfires is some politicians’ refusal to understand and act on the science of climate change.

 Rumor: Oregon Gov. Kate Brown has not called in the National Guard.